 - Deliver food from the kitchen to guests

 - Checks on guests throughout the meal to refill beverages and ensure other needs are met

-- Clears the table and clean dining area at the close of event
+- Clears the table and cleans the dining area at the close of the event

 Overall, a banquet server aims to bring quality service to guests as they dine at an event.